 Careers in Geology

-Another reason why geology is a great program of study; geoscience careers pay well!
+Reflecting this strong workforce demand, geoscience jobs pay well.
 Mean annual salaries for geoscience occupations are well above the national average for life, physical, and social sciences.
-The median annual salary for geoscientists in 2012 was over $90,000 according to the Bureau of Labor Statistics.
-Energy and mining salaries tend to be the highest (see recent American Association of Petroleum Geologists salary data) and M.S. graduates start at substantially higher salaries than B.S. graduates.
+The median annual salary for geoscientists in 2020 was over $93,000 according to the Bureau of Labor Statistics.

-Nearly all of our M.S. students either go on for further study, or receive solid, career-building offers from significant agencies or corporations.
-We also see most of our B.S./B.A. graduates go on for master's degrees or well-paying jobs.
-Many of our M.S. students also participate in summer internships that often lead to job offers when they graduate.
+Nearly all of our students either go on for further study, or receive solid, career-building offers from significant agencies or corporations.
+Many also participate in summer internships that often lead to job offers when they graduate.
 In addition, many of our advisory council members are in a position to interview our students in informal settings, and many careers have been launched in this manner.
-We also encourage our students to attend meetings of professional societies (e.g. for presenting research results and professional networking); our alumni and the department support these efforts with funding.
+We also encourage our students to attend meetings of professional societies (e.g. for presenting research results and professional networking) and our alumni and the department support these efforts with funding.